spookysss/spookysss/README.md

 ##### What do I know how to do best

 * 🐍 Python - Creating Discord bots
-* 🌙 LUA - Develop Roblox cheats
+* 🌙 LUA - Develop Roblox cheats and games
 * 📋 C# - VS Forms

 ## My history with programming